LivePersonInc/developer-center/README.md

 * `order`: this value accepts an integer.
 It arranges the documents inside the API.
 It is sequential, so 1 will display before 2 and 2 before 3 and so on.
 Note that it doesn't discriminate between folders, so even if you have `level4` defined for some documents, they are still placed on the same sequence as the rest of the documents.

 * `permalink`: this key defines the link at which the document can be found.
+The format of this value **MUST BE** as follows.
+Any other value format will cause the sidebar to malfunction:

+  *

 * `indicator`: this key sets the Chat or Messaging indicator (or both) on a document.
 It accepts "chat", "messaging" or "both".